puppetlabs/pdk/docs/pdk_install.md

 If you've already installed PDK with the main Homebrew cask, see the topic about migrating your PDK installation to the Puppet Homebrew cask.

-1. Install PDK by running `brew cask install puppetlabs/puppet/pdk`
+1. Install PDK by running `brew install --cask puppetlabs/puppet/pdk`

 2. Open a terminal to re-source your shell profile and make PDK available to your PATH.